What’s the Best Strategy for Introducing a Golden Retriever to Waterfowl Hunting?

 From the time they are puppies, Golden Retrievers often show signs of a natural hunting instinct.
 Their breeds’ history as bird retrievers is often evident in the playful way they chase and fetch balls or toys.
 Spotting these instincts in your pup can be the first step in your hunting training journey.

-Lire également : How to Train a Labrador Retriever for Disability Assistance Tasks?
+A lire également : How to Train a Labrador Retriever for Disability Assistance Tasks?

 Start by observing your pup’s behaviour.
 If they show an inclination to fetch and return items to you, it’s a good sign they may take well to retrieving waterfowl.
 Remember, this is just a game to your puppy at this stage, so keep the atmosphere light and fun.
 As they get older, these games can gradually become more structured training sessions.